Run OpenOffice as a Windows Service with AlwaysUp

 OpenOffice Windows Service: General Tab

-OpenOffice Windows Service: LogOn Tab
+OpenOffice Windows Service: Logon Tab

-7. Click over to the Startup tab and check the Ensure that the Windows Networking components have started box.
+8. Move to the Startup tab and check the Ensure that the Windows Networking components have started box.
 This informs AlwaysUp that OpenOffice needs the TCP/IP networking stack properly initialized before it can start its work.

 OpenOffice Windows Service: Startup Tab

-8. Click the Save button.
-In a couple of seconds, an application called OpenOffice Server (or whatever you called it) will appear in the AlwaysUp window.
-It is not yet running though.
+9. Click the Save button.
+In a couple of seconds, an application called OpenOffice Server (or whatever you called it in step 5) will appear in the AlwaysUp window.
+It is not yet running though and the state will be "Stopped":

 OpenOffice Windows Service: Created